kitawee/kitawi/README.md

 LocalStorage.getItem('key');
 ```

 And that's it!
-You're ready to start building your web app with Views.
+You're ready to start building your web app with view.

 ## Contributing

-We welcome contributions to Views
+We welcome contributions to view

 ## License

-Views is licensed under the MIT License.
+view is licensed under the MIT License.